becloudway/iot-in-the-cloud-workshop/guided/love-note-extended/README.md

 }
 ```

-Than we create an EventHandler on the MQTT library which allows us to receive updates from the MQTT library and reacting on them:
+Then we create an EventHandler on the MQTT library which allows us to receive updates from the MQTT library and reacting on them:

 ```js
 MQTT.setEventHandler(function (conn, ev, edata) {